inecik/RiboSeqProcess/README.md

-# Ribo-seq-Analysis
+# RiboSeqAnalysis

-Ribosome profiling analysis
+Explanation will be here!